joseech28/-azure-network-protocols/README.md

 <img src="https://imgur.com/vCcws0r.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
  22. I immediately notice a continuous stream of traffic appearing in Wireshark.
 The reason behind this non-stop "spamming" of traffic is that the RDP protocol is designed to provide a live stream of data from one computer to another.
 It constantly transmits data, even when there is no specific activity or interaction occurring between the two machines.
-This continuous flow of packets allows for a seamless remote desktop experience, as it ensures that the remote desktop session is constantly updated with the latest screen information and user input.</p>
+This continuous flow of packets allows for a seamless remote desktop experience, as it ensures that the remote desktop session is constantly updated with the latest screen information and user input.
+In conclusion, the non-stop RDP traffic observed in Wireshark is a characteristic of the protocol's design to provide a continuous and interactive remote desktop experience.
+The constant stream of packets allows for seamless screen sharing and user interaction between the client and server, ensuring a smooth remote desktop session.

+\</p>
 <br />